Emergent self-inhibition governs the landscape of stable states in complex ecosystems: The shape of the biomass--likelihood relationship

-The biomass--likelihood relationship exhibits two regimes: a roughly exponential part at low likelihoods ($p \lesssim 1/S$) and an approach to a plateau where $p$ necessarily approaches a constant less than 1 as the biomass gets very large.
-The hyperbolic form $\log\left(p\right) \propto (B - B^\ast)^{-1}$ is in some sense the simplest functional form with these two asymptotic behaviors.
-In niche-structured models, it was shown in \cite{taylor2024structure} that in a limit of large $S$ with exponentially many stable states available, there is a precise sense in which probability scales exponentially with biomass.
+In niche-structured models, it was shown in Ref.~\cite{taylor2024structure} that in a limit of large $S$ with exponentially many stable states available, there is a precise sense in which probability scales exponentially with biomass.
 While these results share the common theme that states with greater biomass are associated with larger basins of attraction and higher probability, it is not completely clear exactly how these different functional relations are related.
-The analysis here suggests, in particular, that the specific shape of the biomass--likelihood relationship depends critically on the ecological context that determines the distribution of species' self-inhibition strengths.
-This suggests that further inquiries in this direction may lead to fruitful further insights.
+In the models of Ref.~\cite{taylor2024structure}, however, the exponential/log-linear biomass-probability relationship emerges most clearly in a large $S$ limit where the central limit theorem is relevant, corresponding to a limit in which the probabilities of almost all individual states become very low.
+This is not related in any obvious way to any clear regime of the random matrix systems, but further inquiries in this direction may lead to fruitful further insights.}